Updated: 24 July 2020

 COVID-19 restrictions in Costa Rica

 Compared to the rest of Central and South America, Costa Rica has actually been doing really well.
-Even though there is an increase in cases at the moment, it does seem like Costa Rica has the situation under control.
-There are several reasons for this development of the virus, but one of them is certainly its restrictions.
-But what do they mean for you?
+However, there is an increase in cases at the moment, which makes the country divided in both Orange (stricter) and Yellow alert areas.
+The two areas have different restrictions, so it’s advisable to look into which situation your destination is.
+Yellow or orange, what are the restrictions and what do they mean for you?

 - When going to public places, people are requested to wear face masks and avoid singing, shouting or speak loudly.
 Also keep a 6ft/1.8m distance to other people.

-- Beaches are partly open from 5am till 8am on weekdays.
+- Beaches are partly open from 5am till 2.30pm daily in Yellow alert regions.
 During this time frame you are allowed to go surfing, spend time on the beach, go for a walk, you name it!
 However, you’re not allowed to gather on the beach.